-- 4.13 The qualifying bodies in Barrowby, Bourne, and Castle Bytham, are currently leading on preparations of Neighbourhood Development Plans (NDPs) in their areas.
-In addition to this, Baston, Carlton Scroop and Normanton, Pointon and Sempringham have designated NDP areas.
-The Council is supporting the Parish Councils in the preparation of their draft NDPs. - 4.14 The Council will support other NDPs which may come forward throughout the District.
+- 4.13 The qualifying bodies in Barrowby, Baston, Bourne, Carlton Scroop and Normanton, Castle Bytham, Pointon and Sempringham, and Great Gonerby have designated Neighbourhood Development Plan (NPD) Areas.
+The Council is supporting the parish councils in the preparation of their draft NPDs. - 4.14 The Council will also support other NPDs which may come forward throughout the District.